 Back when I was in college, the college bookstore was the place to sell back your textbooks at the end of the semester.
 You would buy a used textbook from the bookstore at the beginning of the semester for let's say $100.
 At the end of the semester, the bookstore would offer let's say $25 to buy back your textbook.
 Sometimes, the textbook would not be worth anything if a new edition came out, or if no classes on campus were using that textbook.

 Times have changed, and students have a lot more options to sell used textbooks and get more money for your textbooks.
 There are online book buyback sites that allow you to get the best price for your textbook by selling online.
 This also provides an opportunity to buy cheap used textbooks and resell them for a profit.
 The trick is knowing how to get the best price for your textbooks online.

-What Price Can You Get to Sell Textbooks Online?
+How Much Can You Get Selling Textbooks Online?

 There are some useful sites available that allow you to describe your textbook and run a search from multiple booksellers to find the best price for your textbook.
 These sites will present several options to sell your textbook and the price that you can get.